rubys/bootstrap/bylaws.md

 ## ARTICLE IV - DIRECTORS

 ### Section 4.1 Powers; Voting
-The business and affairs of the Foundation shall be managed by its Board, which shall be, and shall possess all of the powers of, the "Governing Body" of the Foundation as a not-forprofit membership corporation under General Corporation Law of Delaware.
-The Board may exercise all powers of the Foundation and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the Members.
-No Director may act for, or speak on behalf of, the Board of Directors or the Foundation except as directed or authorized by the Board of Directors.
+The business and affairs of the $FOUNDATION shall be managed by its Board, which shall be, and shall possess all of the powers of, the "Governing Body" of the $FOUNDATION as a not-forprofit membership corporation under General Corporation Law of Delaware.
+The Board may exercise all powers of the $FOUNDATION and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the Members.
+No Director may act for, or speak on behalf of, the Board of Directors or the $FOUNDATION except as directed or authorized by the Board of Directors.

 ### Section 4.2 Number of Directors
 Subject to Sections 4.3 and 4.4, the total number of Directors shall be at least one and not